-Your Rheem[®] solar Hiline[TM] water heater is designed for both the solar collectors and the solar storage tank to be roof mounted.
-The solar storage tank has a Colorbond[®] jacket and is suitable for installation with Rheem NPT 200 solar collectors.
+Your Rheem® Premier Hiline closed circuit solar water heater is designed for both the solar collectors and the solar storage tank to be roof mounted.
+The solar storage tank has a Colorbond® jacket and is suitable for installation with either NPT200 or J solar collectors.

-A 52D series system does not have freeze protection.
-The system is not suitable for installation in areas subject to frost or freeze conditions.
-Freeze conditions occur below 6°C. The system has NO WARRANTY for freeze damage.
+A 52C series system is suitable for installation in areas subject to frost or freeze conditions.
+Freeze conditions occur below 6°C. This system has NO WARRANTY for freeze damage if non-Rheem approved closed circuit fluid has been used or if the closed circuit fluid has been incorrectly mixed.
 Refer to "Terms of the Rheem Warranty" on page 4.